 From that point on, my opinion changed some about whether or not you should add the accidental death benefit rider.
-Because of that, I at least make sure I do a good job of explaining the ADB rider and offer the option to everyone who buys a policy.
+Because of that, I at least make sure I do a good job of explaining the ADB rider along with all of the other life insurance riders available and offer those option to everyone who buys a policy.

 What is the accidental death benefit rider?